lare96/asteria-3.0/README.md

 - Update content to OSRS revision (is it really worth the time though?)
 - Better task/action decoupling, support for OneInstanceTask's as well as OneTimeTask's, and support for actions and action policies such as triggering events with certain policies, etc.
 - Swapping of the Groovy plugin system for something more practical like Xtend, or even Scala
+- More of the content code added as plugins
+- Completely null-free character lists, for the iterator, general methods, etc.
 - Improving the plugin model by adding functionality for determining which plugins listeners in the chain are executed (if multiple plugin listeners are mapped to a plugin context class).
 Apollo does this very nicely
 - Hyperion's region system with an algorithm that prioritizes player by distance and combat state
 - Apollo's file system and pathfinding implementation (thanks Major)
 - JAGGRAB
+- YAML instead of JSON for data serialization.
+Much more readable and easier to write